-- 7. Remove foot from the foot switch. - 8.
-Move the REV/OFF/FOR Switch to the OFF position. - 9.
-Retract the reamer by releasing latch and sliding the reamer away from pipe until the latch engages. - 10.
-Move reamer up away from the operator.
+- 6. Remove foot from the foot switch. - 7.
+Move the REV/OFF/FOR switch to the OFF position. - 8.
+Move the reamer up away from the operator.

 Threading Pipe

 Due to differing pipe characteristics, a test thread should always be performed before the first thread of the day or when changing pipe size, schedule or material.